August 15, 2024, 3:45 pm | Read time: 10 minutes

 4. Spiaggia dei Conigli – Lampedusa

 At sunset, wild rabbits can be observed on this beach.
-The little inhabitants likely gave the beach its name and are the crowning highlight of a long beach day.
-The white sandy beach, located on a small uninhabited island right in front of Lampedusa, is regularly ranked among the most beautiful beaches in Europe and the world.
-No wonder it is also one of the most beautiful beaches in Italy for us.
+The small inhabitants likely gave the beach its name and are the crowning highlight of a long beach day.
+The white sandy beach, located on a small uninhabited island right off Lampedusa, is regularly ranked among the most beautiful beaches in Europe and the world.
+No wonder it also counts among Italy’s most beautiful beaches for us.
 Thanks to the turquoise water and almost white sand, you feel almost like you’re in the Caribbean.
 The only thing missing is the palm trees.
-Therefore, in addition to enough provisions, be sure to bring sunscreen!
-There is no place to buy food or drinks at Spiaggia dei Conigli, but the nearest restaurant, Trattoria Pizzeria Da Nicola, is not far away.
+Therefore, be sure to bring sunscreen along with enough provisions!
+There are no food or drink options at Spiaggia dei Conigli, but the nearest restaurant, Trattoria Pizzeria Da Nicola, is not far away.

 5. Spiaggia delle due Sorelle – Marche